byCRXHIT/Ticketer-updated/README.md

 - Your bot should now be ready to go!

 ## Known Issues:
+### Reasons are buggy:
-- Reasons are buggy - only 1 out of many setted reasons will work.
+- only 1 out of many setted reasons will work.
+- Error: "Reasons: TypeError [INVALID_TYPE]: Supplied parameter is not a User nor a Role."